 If you want the subject to stand out and the background to be dark:

-- Underexpose the ambient light (i.e. measure the light on the background and set your aperture, shutter speed and ISO to underexpose it)
+- Underexpose the ambient light source (i.e. measure the light on the background and set your aperture, shutter speed and ISO to underexpose it).

-- Then add enough light to your subject so that they’re accurately exposed
+- Then add enough additional light to your subject with either artificial lighting or reflected light so that they’re accurately exposed.